aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/pdf/resampling-added-images-excel-to-pdf-conversion/_index.md

 {{% alert color="primary" %}}

-While working with big Microsoft Excel files with lots of images, you might need to compress images that have been added to reduce the output PDF file size and improve the overall conversion performance.
-Aspose.Cells for JavaScript via C++ supports resampling added images to reduce the output PDF file size and improve the performance somewhat.
+While working with large Microsoft Excel files that contain many images, you might need to compress the images to reduce the output PDF file size and improve overall conversion performance.
+Aspose.Cells for JavaScript via C++ supports resampling added images to reduce the output PDF file size and improve performance somewhat.

 {{% /alert %}}